Most Influential Lawyers

 A Colorado native and avid Colorado Buffaloes fan, she earned her Bachelor of Science degree (with distinction) and her Juris Doctor degree (Order of the Coif) from the University of Colorado in Boulder, Colorado.
 She lives in Windsor, Colorado with her husband and three dogs.

-Joe Bonanno, CLFP, Joe Bonanno, he and Barry Marks should be credited with the great help they gave in the formation and beginning of the National Association of Equipment Brokers.
+Joe Bonanno, CLFP, and Barry Marks should be credited with the great help they gave in the formation and beginning of the National Association of Equipment Brokers.
 His position as Legal Counsel with the NAELB for 20 years ended in February 2017.
 (1) In 1998, Barry left from alternating as the Legal Counsel for the association.
-Joe has not only contributed much here, but also to members and non-members with legal questions and dilemmas, and brought the progress of education, ethics, and good will to the industry, including serving on the CLFP Foundation board for many years and having been a consultant to The World Bank for leasing education in other countries.
+Joe has not only contributed much here but to members and non-members with legal questions and dilemmas.
+He brought the progress of education, ethics, and goodwill to the industry, including serving on the CLFP Foundation board for many years and having been a consultant to The World Bank for leasing education in other countries.
 A major influence in the leasing industry, never too busy for anyone and always available to answer questions, seemingly day and night.
 Extremely well respected by the leasing broker community as well as funders.

 Bill Carey served as General Counsel and Corporate Secretary for USXL since it was founded in March 2004, and he continued in that position at Tygris Vendor Finance, now EverBank Commercial Finance.
-He has over 15 years of experience in the commercial finance industry, serving in leadership positions as an attorney with CIT, Newcourt Commercial Finance and AT&T Capital and handling transactions in vendor leasing, commercial lending, fractional aircraft finance and venture leasing, as well as M&A and other corporate finance matters.
-For a three year period, Bill was the executive vice president and general counsel of a London based technology publisher.
+He has over 15 years of experience in the commercial finance industry, serving in leadership positions as an attorney with CIT, Newcourt Commercial Finance and AT&T Capital, and handling transactions in vendor leasing, commercial lending, fractional aircraft finance and venture leasing, M&A and other corporate finance matters.
+For a three-year period, Bill was the executive vice president and general counsel of a London-based technology publisher.

 He also received two additional nominations: